keenan218/SFIA-project/README.md

 ### Known Issues
 - One known issue is when a user goes to update an entry it updates the original entry but also creates a duplicate at the bottom of the list.
 - Wishlists don't have a seperate ID to entries, because of this if you create a wishlist (this will have ID 1), then 5 entries, then another wishlist, this second wishlist will have the id of 7 as opposed to 2.
+- When you try to create an account there is currently nowhere to store User data, and so it gives an error after you click the 'sign up' button

+### Future Features
+- The ability to successfully create a User account
+- - This comes with th efunctionality of being able to update user details and delete your account.
+- The ability to delete and update Wishlists, currently there is no way to do so.